Retrial Motion Hearings 2014-15

 Mulligan had purchased this cell phone plus three others to share with Acerra and another station-house colleague, Detective John Brazil, under the same contract.
 It was later revealed that Acerra and Brazil were involved in drug dealer robberies together, along with Acerra’s longtime partner, Walter Robinson.

-Scapicchio’s theory is that Mulligan was involved in the robberies as well, and that Acerra removed the phone from Mulligan’s vehicle and “wiped it clean” of phone numbers to erase evidence of criminal activity.
+Scapicchio’s theory (confirmed by federal grand jury testimony in 1997-98) is that Mulligan was involved in the robberies as well, and that Acerra removed the phone from Mulligan’s vehicle and “wiped it clean” of phone numbers to erase evidence of criminal activity.
 Crime scene photographs and video show Acerra at the crime scene that morning (although he failed to mention going to Walgreens when asked at a Dec.
 1994 motion hearing to recount his activities on 9/26/93.)

 Earlier in the hearings, Scapicchio called as a witness the woman whom detectives interviewed immediately after the murder, telling her she was the last person Mulligan called from his phone.
 “So someone had those numbers,” Scapicchio pointed out.
 The attorney also noted her skepticism that Mulligan would keep his cell phone buried in a hidden compartment, rendering it inaccessible.